warber0x/Libnfc_custom_function/README.md

 - Arduino & libnfc configured to use UART.

-1 - First you have to know if you will use Arduino like a bridge to adafruit PN532 and compile libnfc to use UART like so:
+1 - First you have to know if you will use Arduino like a bridge to adafruit PN532 or not.
+I Compiled libnfc to use UART like so:
 > autoreconf -vis
 > ./configure --with-drivers=pn532_uart --sysconfdir=/etc --prefix=/usr
 > make clean all

-you can follow the tutorial from nfc-tools.org to learn how to compile your libnfc copy.
+You can follow the tutorial from nfc-tools.org to learn how to compile your libnfc.

-2 - When the libnfc is installed and the examples work, open pn53x.h from libnfcfolder/libnfc/chips/ 3 - Add your prototype function, in my case, I try to add a custom function that will read SRx rfid TAG.
+2 - When the libnfc is installed and the examples work, open pn53x.h in libnfcfolder/libnfc/chips/ 3 - Add your prototype function, in my case, I try to add a custom function that will read SRx rfid TAG.
 At first, I will add a copy of function that's responsible to initiate the tag and read the UID:

 ```C